 Can I switch my car insurance at any time?

 Most car insurance policies grant you the right to cancel your policy at any time for any reason, but most require you to give notice if you are canceling before the policy expires.
-The best car insurance providers will also refund your remaining premium for the month and cancel your coverage at your request, but some insurance providers may charge a fee if you cancel before the end of your policy.
+The best car insurance providers will also mail you a check for your pro-rated refund and cancel your coverage at your request, but some insurance providers may charge a cancellation fee if you cancel before the expiration date.
 Before you decide to make the switch, remember to check your contract for fees and penalties.

 Changing car insurance providers is a relatively quick and painless process.
 Follow our step-by-step guide for a flawless transition: